khudgins/documentation/on-premise/administration/km.rst

 #.
 Dispatcher

-   The enStratus dispatcher component connects to the KM service via a webservices endpoint, defined on the dispatcher service in:
+   The Enstratius dispatcher component connects to the KM service via a webservices endpoint, defined on the dispatcher service in:

    ``/services/dispatcher/resources/enstratus-km-client.cfg``

 #.
 Monitor

-   The enStratus monitor component connects to the KM service via a webservices endpoint, defined on the monitor service in:
+   The Enstratius monitor component connects to the KM service via a webservices endpoint, defined on the monitor service in:

    ``/services/monitor/resources/enstratus-km-client.cfg``

 #.
 Worker

-   The enStratus worker component connects to the KM service via a webservices endpoint, defined on the worker service in:
+   The Enstratius worker component connects to the KM service via a webservices endpoint, defined on the worker service in:

    ``/services/worker/resources/enstratus-km-client.cfg``